Vox Lux: Finale

 Celeste appears ready for the concert and preps for the stage with her band and background dancers.
-She then performs multiple songs with elaborate dance numbers involved.
-It is revealed that after she was shot, Celeste told Eleanor that she made a deal with the devil for her life.
+She performs multiple songs with elaborate dance numbers.

+It is revealed that after she was shot at the age of 13, Celeste told Eleanor that she made a deal with the devil for her life.
 Her manager, Albertine, and Eleanor pensively look on at the façade of a performing Celeste.

 Cast

 In addition, Willem Dafoe provides the narration.

 Production

 In August 2016, it was announced Brady Corbet would write and direct the film, with Christine Vachon, David Hinojosa and Brian Young producing the film under their Killer Films and Three Six Zero Group banners respectively.
 In September 2016, Rooney Mara joined the cast of the film, while Sia was hired to compose original songs for the film.
 In October 2016, Jude Law joined the cast of the film.
 In January 2017, Stacy Martin confirmed her involvement in the film.
 In January 2018, Natalie Portman joined the cast of the film, replacing Mara.
 In February 2018, Raffey Cassidy joined the cast of the film.
 In August 2018, it was reported that Sia would be contributing original songs and Scott Walker would be scoring the film.
 Speaking of his surprise involvement in the film, Willem Dafoe, who narrates the film, stated that “it was a very last-minute thing.
 I think Brady had another voice in there and he wasn’t quite happy with it, and at the last minute he had the idea to use me to be the narrator — which in terms of actual work isn’t a huge time commitment.
 It’s an important tonal element and framing device in the film.
 It’s a kind of go-between with the audience.”
 Corbet has discussed the challenges of making the film, saying that "nobody asked for it" and he did not make any money from it.

-Principal photography began on February 1, 2018 in Floral Park, New York.
+Principal photography began on February 1, 2018, in Floral Park, New York.
 Portman said her performance was influenced by what she had observed in documentaries on pop stars, such as Madonna and Lady Gaga.